 If you are constantly receiving elements from some kind of data stream and you want to keep them sorted real-time, then Insertion sort is a great fit.
 If you just run the quicksort every time you get a new element from the stream, then you will always get the worst case scenario for it.

-This one, sadly, doesn’t hold any interesting properties.
-It is the only one which actually is kind of useless in comparison to the other algorithms.
-But if you need something quick and easy to code, this will do the job.
-Apart from that, I have seen a candidate for work being tested with implementing bubble sort.
-The reason being – it is so simple, that you should know how to implement it.
+Apart from that, I have seen a work candidate being tested with implementing bubble sort.
+The reason being – it is so simple, that everyone should know how to implement it.

 There is one more notable property important for sorting algorithms other than getting the array in sorted order.
 That is to not reorder elements with identical keys.
 This property is called Stable sort.
 Quicksort, sadly, isn’t a stable sort.